Program overview

 • Industrial Electrician: Maintain and repair electrical systems in manufacturing facilities, focusing on production equipment and control panels.

-• Smart Home Technician: Specialize in the installation and maintenance of smart home technologies, including automation and security systems.
+• Smart Home Technician: Specialize in the installation and automation of smart home technologies, enhancing residential living.

-• Electrical Foreman: Oversee electrical projects, managing teams and ensuring work is completed safely and efficiently.
+• Electrical Foreman: Supervise and coordinate electrical projects, ensuring that work is completed safely and efficiently.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.